Air Uganda

 Meridiana Africa Airlines (Uganda) Limited, trading as Air Uganda, was a privately owned airline in Uganda from 2007 to 2014.
 It suspended its operations when the Uganda Civil Aviation Authority (UCAA) revoked the airline's air operator's certificate.

 Air Uganda had been widely recognized as the national carrier since the collapse of Uganda Airlines in May 2001.

-Headquartered in Kampala and with its operations base at Entebbe International Airport, Air Uganda used three aircraft to operate scheduled flights between Entebbe and various countries in eastern and central Africa.
+Headquartered in Kampala, with its operations base at Entebbe International Airport, Air Uganda used three aircraft to operate scheduled flights between Entebbe and various destinations in eastern and central Africa.

 History

 Air Uganda was formed in 2007 and began commercial flight operations on 15 November 2007.
 It transported over 70,000 passengers within its first twelve months, with an average load factor of 70 percent between Entebbe and Juba, South Sudan.
 The load factor between Entebbe and Nairobi averaged 60 percent during the first year of operation.

 In the fourth quarter of 2011, Air Uganda announced plans to start domestic service during 2012.
 This required the airline to acquire appropriate aircraft to serve the domestic market.